au-ts/libvmm/docs/MANUAL.md

 There are no feature bits to implement.
 The legacy interface is not supported.

 The sound device communicates with a hardware sound device via a sDDF sound virtualiser.

+### Socket

+The socket device (commonly referred to as 'vsock') is a virtual socket device that allows for communication between guests without setting up a network.

+The following features bits are implemented:

+* VIRTIO_VSOCK_F_STREAM

+Since the socket device is a purely virtual concept, it does not connect to a device via sDDF and instead communicates directly with other guests.

 # Adding platform support